lucasjinreal/pytorch_name_net/README.md

 # Copyright

 ```
-this repo implement by Jin Fagang, owns the copyriht of datasets, please it user Apache License 2.0
+this repo implement by Jin Fagang, owns the copyriht of datasets, please use it under Apache License 2.0
 ```